mobile app bar

 Cam Newton, Shedeur Sanders

 Sanders threw 7 TDs to 10 INTs in the 2025 season and struggled immensely at times while trying to find his way as a rookie.
 He didn’t even start until Week 12 of the season.
-And that is why his selection to the Pro Bowl has sparked backlash.
+Understandably, his selection to the Pro Bowl has sparked backlash.

-Later on, the former QB explained why the game feels less important than it used to.
-“Given the circumstances of what the Pro Bowl is and what it used to be is two different Pro Bowls… That ain’t nothing but a flag football game,” Newton said, adding,
+The Panthers legend then explained why the game feels less important than it used to.
+“Given the circumstances of what the Pro Bowl is and what it used to be is two different Pro Bowls… That ain’t nothing but a flag football game,” Newton said.

 “See, I was still playing when they had real pads.
-They was ti**y bumping, but they weren’t out there colliding, like Sean Taylor hit that punter.
-It was one of those things, like, we’re still playing football, respectful to people’s careers.”
+They were ti**y bumping, but they weren’t out there colliding, like Sean Taylor hit that punter.
+It was one of those things, like, we’re still playing football, respectful to people’s careers,” he added.

-Nowadays, players compete in 7-on-7 flag football in a multi-day format for the event, revolving around skills challenges and fan-voted participation.
+Nowadays, players compete in 7-on-7 flag football in a multi-day format at the event.
+The action revolves around skills challenges and fan-voted participation.
 It is completely different from how it used to be.

-However, Pro Bowls and All-Star events are facing somewhat of a crisis across all sports right now.
+It is a fact that Pro Bowls and other All-Star events across sports are facing somewhat of a crisis right now.
 Viewership is in the gutter, and fans continue to question the importance of what is ultimately an exhibition game.

-In the NFL, players have begun to reference All-Pro selections as a better way to categorize the best of the best.
+In the NFL, selections such as Shedeur’s are making us doubt whether All-Pro selections are a good way to categorize the best of the best.
 So, we may need to rethink how we judge future Hall of Famers by placing less emphasis on Pro Bowl selections.

 About the author